khansuhad/bad-words/README.md

 badWords: An array of bad words found in the sentence.

-count: The total number of bad words found.
+badCount: The total number of bad words found.